-As at December 31, 2019 and 2018, the Bank has overdue receivable from money transfer systems placed in one of local banks which license was revoked back in 2016 and the Bank has recognized full impairment.
-All other financial assets are in Stage 1 and their ECL is not material as for December 31, 2019 and 2018.
+As at December 31, 2020 and 2019, the Bank has an overdue receivable from money transfer systems placed in one of local banks which had its license revoked back in 2016 and the Bank has recognized full impairment for this receivable.
+All other financial assets are in Stage 1 and their ECL is not material as for December 31, 2020 and 2019.

-During the year ended December 31, 2019, the Bank obtained certain assets by taking possession of collateral for loans to customers with a net carrying amount of AZN 120 thousand (2018: 38 thousand) and recognized them as assets held for sale.
+During the year ended December 31, 2020, the Bank obtained certain assets by taking possession of collateral for loans to customers with a net carrying amount of AZN 102 thousand (2019: 120 thousand) and recognized them as assets held for sale.